PegasusSimulator/PegasusSimulator/docs/source/setup/developer.rst

 With that said, it is very likely that you will stumble upon bugs on the code or missing features.
-If you feel that there is some critical feature missing and want to contribute to this project, suggest a new feature or just improve the documentation, please check the Contributing_ section.
+If you feel that there is some critical feature missing and want to contribute to this project, suggest a new feature or just improve the documentation, please check the :ref:`Contributing` section.

 Sponsor the project
 -------------------